 The court can award, or the parties can agree to different types of custodial arrangements such as:

-- Joint custody, primary residence with one parent (when the child(ren) primarily reside with one parent, subject to the visitation rights of the other parent but both parties are involved in decision making)
+- Joint custody, primary residence with one parent (when the children primarily resides with one parent, subject to the visitation rights of the other parent but both parties are involved in decision making)